kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-play-count.md

 {% endhighlight %}
 </div>

-### Alternative: Running as a script
+### Alternative: Running the Job as a Script

-Or run it as a script:
+You can also run the SongPlayCounter job as a script:

 <div class="userinput">
 {% highlight bash %}